 St. John's real estate guide & listings for sale

-St. John's did not experience a single building boom; the construction of new dwellings in St. John's was spread throughout multiple decades in the twentieth and twenty-first century.
-In this city, about 45% of buildings are single detached homes, but small apartment buildings, duplexes, and townhouses are also present in the housing stock.
-Homeowners occupy about 60% of the units in St. John's and the rest are rented.
-This city has a good variety of housing sizes, ranging from lofts to four or more bedrooms.
+Around 30% of properties in St. John's were built in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
+Single detached homes are the predominant housing type, representing about 45% of dwellings in this city, while small apartment buildings, duplexes, and townhouses are also present in the housing stock.
+Homeowners occupy about 60% of the dwellings in the city and the rest are rented.
+This city also has a good choice of housing sizes; it is quite easy to find properties ranging from lofts to four or more bedrooms.